• Skip to primary navigation

 The cheese should melt nicely through the taco.

 Serve the Quesabirria Tacos.
-Cool slightly and serve with chopped onion or your preferred toppings, with reserved liquid consome from the pot as a side soup/broth.
+Cool slightly and serve with chopped onion or your preferred toppings, with reserved liquid consome from the pot as a side soup/broth or dipping sauce.
 I want some guacamole for mine!

 Boom!
 Done!
 Your quesabirria tacos are ready to serve.
 Look at all that meat and cheese.
 I am so ready for one of these.